heejungshim/WaveQTL/README.md

 WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-## binary executable file
+## Binary executable file

-binary executable file for Linux is in the `WaveQTL/bin/` directory (complied on 06/12/2014).
+Binary executable file for Linux is in the `WaveQTL/bin/` directory (complied on 06/12/2014).

 ## Installation